Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Abstract

 \section{Abstract}

-Small language models (SLMs) offer significant computational advantages for tool-augmented AI systems, yet they struggle with tool-use tasks, particularly in selecting appropriate tools and identifying correct parameters.
-A common failure mode is \textit{schema misalignment}: models hallucinate plausible but non-existent tool names that reflect naming conventions internalized during pretraining but absent from the provided tool schema.
-Rather than forcing models to adapt to arbitrary schemas, we propose adapting schemas to align with models' pretrained knowledge.
-We introduce PA-Tool (Pretraining-Aligned Tool Schema Generation), a training-free method that leverages \textit{peakedness}—a signal from contamination detection indicating pretraining familiarity—to automatically rename tool components.
-By generating multiple candidates and selecting those with highest output concentration across samples, PA-Tool identifies pretrain-aligned naming patterns.
-Experiments on MetaTool and RoTBench show improvements of up to 17\% points, with schema misalignment errors reduced by 80\%.
-PA-Tool enables small models to approach state-of-the-art performance while maintaining computational efficiency for adaptation to new tools without retraining.
-Our work demonstrates that schema-level interventions can unlock the tool-use potential of resource-efficient models by adapting schemas to models rather than models to schemas. \footnote{We will release our code upon publication of the paper.}
+Small language models (SLMs) enable scalable tool-augmented multi-agent systems where multiple SLMs handle subtasks orchestrated by a powerful coordinator.
+However, they struggle with tool-use tasks, particularly in selecting appropriate tools and identifying correct parameters.
+A common failure mode is \textit{schema misalignment}: models hallucinate plausible tool names that are absent from the provided tool schema, due to different naming conventions internalized during pretraining.
+Rather than training models to adapt to unfamiliar schemas, we propose adapting schemas to align with models' pretrained knowledge.
+We introduce \textbf{PA-Tool} (Pretraining-Aligned Tool Schema Generation), a training-free method that leverages peakedness, a signal used in contamination detection that indicates pretraining familiarity, to rename tool components.
+By generating multiple candidates and selecting the candidate with the highest peakedness, PA-Tool identifies pretraining-aligned naming patterns.
+Experiments on MetaTool and RoTBench show improvements of up to 17\%, with schema misalignment errors reduced by 80\%.
+PA-Tool enables small models to substantially improve tool-use accuracy without retraining, showing that schema-level interventions can unlock the tool-use potential of resource-efficient models.
+Our code is available at \url{https://github.com/holi-lab/PA-Tool}.